bio-tools/Tool-Information-Standards/docs/README.md

    **Tool wrapper (other)** | Workbench configuration file (other than taverna, galaxy or CWL wrapper) for the software. | URL | ``<download><type>Tool wrapper (other)</type>``

-.. note:: (1) EDAM is a simple ontology of well established, familiar concepts that are prevalent within bioinformatics, including types of data and data identifiers, data formats, operations and topics.
+note:: EDAM is a simple ontology of well established, familiar concepts that are prevalent within bioinformatics, including types of data and data identifiers, data formats, operations and topics.
 EDAM provides a set of terms with synonyms and definitions - organised into an intuitive hierarchy for convenient use.
-You can find `EDAM on GitHub <https://github.com/edamontology/edamontology>`_.
+You can find [EDAM on GitHub](https://github.com/edamontology/edamontology).